-Rock Hill’s Come•See•Me Festival Rocks!
+Rock Hill’s Come•See•Me Festival brings the community together every spring.

 Rock Hill’s Come•See•Me continues to grow and attract visitors from places far outside York County.
 The annual Festival has been ranked in the South’s Top 20 Spring Festivals.